 Strep Throat and Rheumatic Fever

-Strep throat can be spread through direct contact, especially when mucus droplets from the mouth are spread, as in the case of kissing.
+Strep throat can be spread person-to-person through direct contact, especially when mucus droplets from the mouth are spread, as in the case of kissing.
 It can also be spread through indirect contact by sharing things like cups, forks, and spoons.

-If you don't get antibiotics, your strep throat will be contagious for about two to three weeks after infection.
+If you don't get antibiotics, your strep infection will be contagious for about two to three weeks after infection.
 But once you start taking an antibiotics regimen, your potential to infect others disappears after about 24 hours.

-For this reason, the CDC recommends that people with strep throat stay home from work, school, and daycare until their fever is gone or they have taken antibiotics for at least 24 hours.
+For this reason, the CDC recommends that people with strep stay home from work, school, and daycare until their fever is gone or they have taken antibiotics for at least 24 hours.

 - Without antibiotic treatment, strep throat can last 10-12 days.